openlab/OGDI-DataLab/readme.md

-DataLab: Open Government Data Initiative (OGDI) v4
+OGDI DataLab: Open Government Data Initiative v5
 ==================================================

 DataLab (OGDI) is a cloud-based Open Data Catalogue for organizations that seek to: